 The Center is a university-wide Center that reports to the UNL Vice Chancellor for Research and Economic Development, with oversight provided by the External Advisory Committee, and guidance from an Executive Council on strategic planning and program coordination across UNL.
 Faculty participate in the Center’s programs through the competitive research and education grant programs, seminars, the annual Energy Workshop Conference, and other events and activities sponsored by the Center.

-Dr. Jerry L. Hudgins serves as both the Associate Director of the Energy Center and the Chair of Electrical and Computer Engineering.
+Dr. Jerry L. Hudgins serves as both the Interim Director of the Energy Center and the Chair of Electrical and Computer Engineering.
 He provides leadership and expertise in solar, wind and geothermal energy; energy storage and distributed power systems; architectural engineering; and energy conservation for commercial buildings and residences.
 He also leads UNL’s efforts to connect with industry and government agencies in these areas.

 Dr. Mark Riley serves as both the Associate Director of the Energy Center for Biofuels and Bioproducts and as the Associate Dean for Research in the College of Engineering.
 He is the former department head of biological systems engineering.
 Dr. Riley provides leadership in the area of bioprocess engineering and biosensors.
 He also leads UNL’s efforts to connect with industry and government agencies in these areas.
 Dr. Riley has been inducted as a Fellow into the American Association for the Advancement of Science and will be inducted into the American Institute of Medical and Biological Engineers.
 He is also regarded for his national leadership in advancing the field of biological engineering, which integrates life sciences and engineering to create new knowledge, products and processes.

 The Center Director is assisted by an Executive Council which provides input to the content and format of Center-sponsored grant programs.
 Members of the Executive Council include: Executive Council List